Better Me

 Dehydration can happen quickly.
 Although our bodies are more than 50% water content, losing even a small percentage of that water weight can lead to symptoms of dehydration.
 It doesn’t take extreme situations to run the risk of dehydration.
 But there are scenarios when staying hydrated is especially vital.

 Strenuous exercise – As you work out, your body can lose more than a liter per hour of water through sweat and more.
-Not only should you be sure to replace lost body fluids during exercise, hydrating before exercise can be just as important.
+Not only should you be sure to replace fluids lost during exercise, hydrating before exercise can be just as important.
 Drink 20 ounces of water 2 to 3 hours before exercise, and another 20 ounces 30 minutes before.

 Extreme heat – No surprise here.
 Everyone knows to fill their water bottles before embarking on a summer hike or heading to work at an outdoor work site in hot weather.
 But there are less obvious scenarios you should look out for.
 A sunny day at the pool or at the beach may not exactly feel “water-meager.”
 But even when you’re swimming, your body can quickly burn through its water reserves.